Athletic scholarship: Future directions

-As a consequence of the complaints voiced and involvement by the Justice Department, in August 2011 the Division I Board of Directors adopted multiyear scholarship legislation to allow Division I schools to provide scholarships for a period greater than one year This legislation was one of many steps the Board of Directors took after the NCAA President Mark Emmert organized a meeting to discuss issues with the operation of Division I athletics.
+As a consequence of the complaints voiced and involvement by the Justice Department, in August 2011 the Division I Board of Directors adopted multiyear scholarship legislation to allow Division I schools to provide scholarships for a period greater than one year This legislation was one of many steps the board of directors took after the NCAA President Mark Emmert organized a meeting to discuss issues with the operation of Division I athletics.
 Voting to override Proposal No 2011-97 (as it was named) was open until Friday, February 17, 2012.
 By a very narrow margin, the multiyear scholarship legislation was upheld.
 Of the 330 Division I schools, 62.1% voted in favor of the override, which was just .4% short of the 62.5% majority required to overturn the proposal.
 Following the outcome, President Mark Emmert was quoted saying, "I am pleased that student-athletes will continue to benefit from the ability of institutions to offer athletics aid for more than one year, but it's clear that there are significant portions of the membership with legitimate concerns.
 As we continue to examine implementation of the rule, we want to work with the membership to address those concerns."
 Some opponents worry that multiyear scholarships award wealthy schools an advantage in the recruiting process.
 Others contend that coaches will be forced to keep players that are not a good fit for their program.
-It is important to note, however, that member institutions opposed to the decision will not be forced to offer student-athletes multiyear scholarships.
+Member institutions opposed to the decision will not be forced to offer student-athletes multiyear scholarships.
 Rather, the decision, provides coaches and universities with the option to extend the scholarship term if they so choose.
 By spring 2012, a number of sports programs had declared their intent to offer multiyear scholarships including Ohio State, Auburn, Michigan, Michigan State, Florida, and Nebraska.